Hugo Strange: Earth-One

-He returned years later in the 1970s in the "Strange Apparitions" story arc in Detective Comics #469-479 (May 1977-September–October 1978).
+Hugo Strange returns in the "Strange Apparitions" story arc in Detective Comics #469-479 (May 1977-September–October 1978).
 Having survived his earlier "death", Strange left Gotham City and went to Europe for several years, where his criminal career prospered with no one to challenge him.
 Bored and hoping to pit his wits against Batman again, Strange, now using the alias of Dr. Todhunter, opens a private hospital, Graytowers Clinic, for Gotham's wealthiest citizens, where he holds them for ransom before mutating them into mindless monsters.
-When Bruce Wayne checks into the hospital to recover discreetly from radiation burns he sustained while fighting Doctor Phosphorus, Strange finds out that Wayne is Batman and uses this information to wreak havoc on his personal life.
-Strange then attempts to auction the identity of Batman to Rupert Thorne, Penguin, and Joker.
+When Bruce Wayne checks into the hospital to recover discreetly from radiation burns he sustained while fighting Doctor Phosphorus, Strange learns that Wayne is Batman and uses this information to wreak havoc on his personal life.
+Strange attempts to auction the identity of Batman to Rupert Thorne, Penguin, and Joker.
 Not wanting to lose, Thorne has Strange abducted and beaten by his men to reveal Batman's identity, but Strange apparently dies without ever telling him.
 Strange's ghost returns to haunt Thorne, driving him insane.
 Thorne confesses his corruption and is sent to Arkham Asylum.

-Strange's ghost returns again to haunt Thorne in Detective Comics #513 (April 1982), #516 (July 1982), #518 (September 1982), and #520 (November 1982) and Batman #354 (December 1982), leading up to the appearance of the real Hugo Strange in the last panel of the last page of the fifth issue mentioned here.
-As revealed two issues later in Batman #356 (February 1983), Strange had indeed survived the beating from Thorne's men by using yoga techniques to slow his heartbeat to an undetectable level.
-It is also revealed that Strange also artificially created the "ghost" of himself that haunted Thorne by using strategically placed devices that simulated the appearance of a spirit.
-Upon his return, Strange used the devices again to bring back the "ghost" so he could punish Thorne for double-crossing him.
-Subsequently, Strange attempts to weaken Bruce Wayne through the use of drugs and lifelike robots called Mandroids, with the ultimate goal of destroying Wayne completely so that Strange could take his place as Batman.
+Strange is later revealed to have survived the beating from Thorne's men by using yoga techniques to slow his heartbeat to an undetectable level, then faked the existence of his ghost to haunt Thorne.
+Strange attempts to weaken Bruce Wayne through the use of drugs and lifelike robots called Mandroids, with the ultimate goal of destroying Wayne completely and taking his place as Batman.
 The plan fails, and Strange apparently dies once more when he attempts to kill Batman by blowing up a replica of Wayne Manor with himself in it, stating that if he cannot be Batman, then no one can.
-Batman survives the explosion, but no trace of Strange is found.